WeichenStars/WeichenStars.github.io/_pages/research.md

 **Protocols to detect the faint CGM gas:** Studies of the Circum-Galactic Medium requires clean, sensitive detections of the faint extended gas emission, which is so far challenging.
 I developed a set of protocols to filter and enhance this extended line emission signal from the slit spectra, by mitigating the impacts of fast-changing backgrounds and contaiminations of detector/cosmic ray noises.
 The protocols have been applied to JWST program GO1835.

-# 3. Connections between galactic winds and galaxy star formation at z≳1
+# 3. Relations between winds and star formation at z≳1

-Galactic winds, the outflowing gas ejected from galaxies, are considered to have a prominent impact on galaxy formation, especially beyond the local Universe.
-However, much has yet to be known regarding the origins and properties of these winds.
+Galactic winds, the outflowing gas ejected from galaxies, are considered to have a prominent impact on galaxy formation.
+However, much has yet to be known regarding the origins and properties of these winds, especially beyond the local Universe.
 My thesis research was motivated by one question: How and where do the winds occur within the distant galaxies?

 <div class="aside">
-<h2>Galaxy quenching in a giant reservoir of cool gas </h2>
+<h2>Spatially extended star formation drives winds at z≳1 </h2>

   <style>
     .container {
     display: flex;
     align-items: center;
     justify-content: center
+  }
+  img {
+    min-width:89%;
+    max-width:91%;
+    min-height:30%;
+    max-height:170%;
   }
   .text {
     max-width:42%;